KingScouter/ToolDevHelpers/README.md

 4. All branches with matching names will be listed below
 5. Use ⬆️ and ⬇️ keys to select a result
-6. Select the desired operation from the context-menu buttons 6.1 Press `Enter` to open the branch on Jenkins
+6. Select the desired operation from the context-menu buttons
+   - Press `Enter` to open the branch on Jenkins
+   - Press `Ctrl+Enter` to open the branch on Github
-   6.2 Press `Shift+Enter` to trigger the download of the build-artifacts for that tool
+   - Press `Shift+Enter` to trigger the download of the build-artifacts for that tool

 ### Tool Helpers